Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

-<strong>Current 1.3.3</strong>: Generating files also generate corresponding tests.
+<strong>Current 1.3.4</strong>: Generating files also generate corresponding tests.
 Switched testing files to .test.js to keep with consistency of other aspects of mikey.
 Previous generated projects will need to switch test script in package.json to be compatible with newly generated tests.
 Added new container template.

 <strong>1.2.4</strong>: Project Template uses enzyme for testing.

 <strong>1.1.8</strong>: New CLI Commands which are direct and logical, testing integrated in Project Creation Template.
-README reflects all changes for New CLI Commands and movement towards Mikey as a Framework.
+README reflects all changes for New CLI Commands and movement towards *Mikey* as a Framework.

 <strong>1.0.0</strong>: New Project Creation Template with More Concise Documentation.